 That’s why it’s highly recommended to hire a Los Angeles discrimination lawyer who would prepare the best legal strategy for your particular case to help you win maximum compensation.

 It is important to note, however, that not all employers in California can be held accountable under the state’s anti-discrimination laws.
 California’s discrimination laws apply only to several types of employers:

-There are also the deadlines to file a claim and lawsuit that must be taken into account.
-Our Los Angeles attorneys at the Kaufman Law Firm note that if you’re filing a complaint with Department of Fair Employment and Housing (DFEH), you must do it within 12 months (one year) from the date the discriminatory act took place.
+There are also deadlines to file a claim and lawsuit that must be taken into account.
+Our Los Angeles attorneys at The Kaufman Law Firm note that if you’re filing a complaint with the Department of Fair Employment and Housing (DFEH), you must do it within 12 months (one year) from the date of the discriminatory act took place.

 When you received a right-to-sue letter from the DFEH, you can then file a lawsuit in civil court against the employer who discriminated against you.
 However, it’s essential to understand that in order to ensure that the DFEH approves your claim and entitles you to sue the employer, you need to be represented by an attorney.